Marvin Labs

 Guidance Tracking in the Marvin Labs App

 We are adding guidance tracking for all companies in our coverage universe.
 Guidance tracking is available for all subscribers.
 You can find it under Period Guidance (for guidance provided for the current quarter in earlier periods) and Guidance Provided (for guidance provided during the current quarter) in the Company Overview and Earnings Overview section of the app.
+It's also integrated into Material Summaries and queryable through AI Analyst Chat.

 You can also find a quick walk-through of the feature in the video above.